-Interestingly, Motorola has opted to sell only the standard G6 and lower-end G6 Play in the U.S., while the bigger G6 Plus will not be available on our shores.
+Interestingly, Motorola has opted to sell only the standard G6 and lower-end G6 Play in the U.S., while the bigger G6 Plus will not be available in the States.
 Last year, the G5 Plus and G5S Plus were offered stateside, though both the G6 and G6 Play actually have larger screens than last year's Plus models.

 Design: Perfect size, imperfect materials

 The Moto G6 is a polarizing concoction of metal and glass.
 On one hand, the phone is perfectly proportioned, with a curved form that effortlessly nestles itself into your palm and small bezels that put the new 5.7-inch, 18:9 screen at center stage.
 On the other hand, it can't help feeling a little chintzy compared to the G5 Plus.

 The slight cheapness comes from the slab of Gorilla Glass 3 shielding the back of the G6.
 The G5 Plus employed aluminum, which not only lent a more premium feel but also made the handset more durable.
 The switchover to glass could help with network connectivity, but the G5 Plus seemed to have no issues picking up a signal, so it's tough to definitively call this a worthwhile trade-off.
 Of course, many high-end phones use glass, but there's a hollowness to Motorola's application here that doesn't instill confidence.